Maximus019BG/codewars-2024-second-round-Maximus019BG/README.md

     ```

 2. **Backend and Database Setup**:
    - Navigate to the backend directory:
        ```sh
        cd server
        ```
    - Build the docker compose:
        ```sh
        docker compose up --build
        ```
    - wait for the build to finish (it takes a while) and you are done with the backend setup
+   -
+> [!TIP]
+> While waiting start the client (frontend)

 3. **Frontend Setup**:
    - **Open new terminal** and *navigate* to the frontend directory:
        ```sh
        cd client
        ```
    - Install dependencies:
        ```sh
        npm install
        ```
      or
        ```sh
        npm i
        ```
    - Build the Next.js application:
        ```sh
        npm run build
        ```
    - Start the frontend server:
        ```sh
        npm run start
        ```

 ## 📈 Usage
 1. **Access the Application**:
    - Open your browser and navigate to `http://localhost:3000` for the frontend.
    - The backend API will be available at `http://localhost:8080`.

 2. **Shorten a URL**:
    - Use the frontend interface to input a long URL and generate a short link.
    - You can also create a custom alias for the short link.
    - Set an expiration date for temporary links.
    - Set the number of clicks after which the link will expire.
    - And Other

 3. **Monitor Link Performance**:
    - Access the analytics dashboard to monitor the performance of your short links.
       - Track the number of clicks.
       - View the date of creation.
       - Check the expiration date.